 We chose Tsang’s (2006) study based on several factors: its profound academic impact, the absence of direct replications, and the realignment in the literature initiated by the article.
-The article has had an impact on scholarly research in the area of social psychology.
-At the time of writing (November, 2022), there were 304 Google Scholar citations of the article with many impactful follow-up theoretical and empirical articles.
-One example is the work by Algoe’s and colleagues (2010) on how gratitude and indebtedness affect romantic relationships.
+The article has had an impact on scholarly research in the area of social psychology, and at the time of writing (May, 2023), there were 323 Google Scholar citations of the article with many impactful follow-up theoretical and empirical articles.
+One example is the work by Algoe et al. (2010) on how gratitude and indebtedness affect romantic relationships.
 They concluded that gratitude improves interpersonal relationship quality, whereas indebtedness exerts no detectable influence.
 Based on Tsang’s (2006) findings, they established a link between the nature of these two emotions and such interpersonal outcomes.
 That is, the dependence of gratitude on helpers; intention entails that the focus is on the helper’s positive feelings and favorable mental states (e.g., being generous / caring more for the beneficiary).
 Meanwhile, indebtedness, insensitive to helper intention, focuses on the benefit and thus triggers reciprocity only as a dutiful exchange.

-Tsang (2006) therefore contributed to the development of the field by elaborating on the contrast between the two emotions.
+Therefore, Tsang (2006) contributed to the development of the field by elaborating on the contrast between the two emotions.
 Her work deepened our understanding of their distinct role in different aspects of life, such as interpersonal relationships.
 To the best of our knowledge, there are currently no published direct replications of this study.

-Despite its impact, the departure of Tsang’s (2006) theory and findings from previous research necessitates independent replications to help to ensure the realignment is built on solid grounds, examine the robustness of the findings, and clarify possible directions for resolution.
-Especially so given that the target article sometimes theorized using null effect language and concluded no differences from null effects.
+Despite its impact, the departure of Tsang’s (2006) theory and findings from previous research necessitates independent replications to help ensure the realignment is built on solid grounds, examine the robustness of the findings, and clarify possible directions for resolution.
 Prior to Tsang, many studies did not distinguish between the two emotions and instead measured them as one single construct (Greenberg, 1980; Komter, 2004; Tesser et al., 1968).
 The more recent body of research has mostly aligned with the notion that gratitude and indebtedness are distinct emotions.

+In addition, the target article presented a theoretical model that predicted no effects for the impact of intent on indebtedness.
+In their findings they also reported failing to find a signal in support of rejecting the null hypothesis of finding no differences for indebtedness between the benevolent and selfish intent conditions, and built on that to conclude no effects.
+However, Null Hypothesis Significance Testing (NHST) methods are not well suited for testing and quantifying support for a null hypothesis.
+We felt it important to revisit the theoretical model by reframing the null hypothesis to differences in effects between gratitude and indebtedness, to rerun the studies with well-powered samples, and to add additional analyses that address the null hypothesis issue to gain deeper insights into the phenomenon.

-Tsang (2006)’s hypotheses and findings
+Original hypotheses and findings in the target article

 Tsang (2006) examined how perceived helper intentions are associated with gratitude and indebtedness experienced by the beneficiary.
 The core hypothesis was that benevolent (versus selfish) intentions were more strongly associated with gratitude than with indebtedness.
+We focused our replication on Tsang’s (2006) Studies 2 and 3, given that Study 3 contains all the essential experimental designs of Study 1 with an extra condition of ambiguous helper intention for investigation.
+We briefly outline the studies below.